andretietz/gradle-update4j/README.md

 This is a gradle plugin to generate a bundle directory containing all required dependencies and an `update.xml` file for the [update4j library](https://github.com/update4j/update4j).
 All maven dependencies will be added as such in order to minimize selfhosted files.

+FYI: There's no version released yet!
+Use `0.1.0-SNAPSHOT` to try.
 # Usage
 ### 1. Using Release Versions:
 ```groovy